A political economist for the bioeconomy

 Teaching Assistant (4 appointments)

-Fellow, Santa Monica College’s Sustainability Center (via Climate Corps, funded by SoCal Edison), 2022
+Climate Corps Fellow, Santa Monica College’s Sustainability Center, 2022

 Adjunct Professor (5 appointments), Pepperdine University, 2018, 2021-2024